Thursday, 6 August 2015

 Moe Racine's 14-yard field goal in the 3rd quarter was the difference as the Rough Riders edged the Argonauts before 28,041 fans at CNE Stadium.
 Ottawa quarterback Russ Jackson threw a 2-yard touchdown pass to Bo Scott and handed off to Rick Black for a 20-yard TD run.

 Ron Lancaster threw 3 touchdown passes in the 2nd half to lead the Roughriders back from an 18-0 deficit to defeat the Stampeders before 16,000 fans at Taylor Field in Regina, giving Eagle Keys his first win as Saskatchewan's head coach.
-Saskatchewan halfback Ed Buchanan suffered a broken ankle, putting him out of action for the rest of the season.
+Saskatchewan halfback Ed Buchanan suffered a broken ankle, putting him out of action for most of the season.

 40 years ago